 Lived at 40 Fox Crescent, Cold Harbour.

-Private with the 2nd (Airborne) Battalion, Ox & Bucks Light Infantry; service no. 5381332.
+Private with the 2nd (Airborne) Battalion of the Ox & Bucks Light Infantry, service no. 5381332.

-Buried in the churchyard of Periers-en-Auge, near Caen, Normandy, France (the only Commonwealth War Grave in this cemetery). |
+Buried in the churchyard of Périers-en-Auge, near Caen, Normandy, France. |

 |

-![]() The Singapore Memorial in Kranji War Cemetery, 14 miles north of the city of Singapore.
-Image from the Commonwealth War Graves Commission. |
+![]() Alan Martin's name on Column 25 of the Singapore Memorial in Kranji War Cemetery, fourteen miles north of the city of Singapore.
+Image courtesy of Andrew and Brenda Wee. |

 His family lived at 31 Whitehouse Road, Grandpont.

-Gunner with the 7 Coast Regiment, Royal Artillery; service no. 11054574.
+Gunner with the 7 Coast Regiment, Royal Artillery, service no. 11054574.

 Commemorated on the Singapore Memorial, Kranji War Cemetery, Singapore. |